-6.1 Air Conditioning System (optional)
+6.1 Air Conditioning System

-If equipped, the air conditioners can be operated to cool or heat, and are installed under the helm console (see section 2 for helm access information) and under the companion seat (accessible via the companion seat base air return grill).
-Do not store items in these compartments.
+The air conditioner can be operated to cool or heat.
+The cabin and head air conditioner is located under the companionway steps.
+Do not store items in this compartment.
 Items stored on or immediately next to the air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.
+The optional helm air conditioning unit is located behind a removable panel under the helm seat.

-To operate the unit(s), first turn ON the AIR COND and AIR COND PUMP breakers on the AC distribution panel (installed in the head compartment electrical cabinet).
+To operate the unit(s), first turn ON the AIR COND and AIR COND PUMP breakers (and, if necessary, the AIR COND HELM) on the AC distribution panel, located in the port companionway upper cabinet.
 The temperature is controlled using the climate control panels in the starboard cabinet aft of the berth.

-A cold air return is located in the companion seat base.
+The cold air return is located under the companionway steps.
 To obtain maximum efficiency from the air conditioner, do not obstruct the air return.